EricAn96/Hack-the-north-2021/README.md

 # Hack-the-north-2021

-This is a project to contribute for HTN 2021.
+This is a project to contribute for Hack The North 2021.

 ## Inspiration